-While the majestic mountain city towers over the surrounding valley, much of the city’s architectural wonders are underground.
-According to Australia’s News, as much as 60 percent of the Inca construction is veiled under the terraced hills as part of the network of foundation walls and drainage systems that wind beneath the city.
+While the majestic mountain city towers over the surrounding valley, much of the city's architectural wonders are underground.
+According to National Geographic, as much as 60 percent of the Inca construction is veiled under the terraced hills as part of the network of foundation walls and drainage systems that wind beneath the city.

 There are at least two hidden temples.